 Simon's current research is with student voice and student perspectives in their learning, using both qualitative and quantitative methodologies.
 Learner centric frameworks, socio-scientific inquiry issue based learning, knowledge building pedagogy, networked learning, classroom climate, qualitative interviews, learning drawings and cognitive understanding are areas of interest.
 Please get in touch if you are interested in doing post-graduate research: firstname.lastname@example.org.

 Current PhD supervision for Julie Hest.
 The pedagogical architecture of Modern Leaning Environments: Case study research in four New Zealand secondary schools.

-Current PHD supervision for Alvin Chand.
-A comparative study investigating Fijian students' perceptions in science education, both in Fiji and New Zealand secondary schools.
+Current PhD supervision for Alvin Chand.
+A study investigating Fijian students' perceptions in science education in New Zealand secondary schools.

 PhD supervision for Jared Carpendale (completed in 2018), Collaborative Core Design and Implementation for Electricity And Magnetism: Enhancing Practising Science Teachers’ PCK

 Taylor, S. (2019).
 Adopting knowledge building pedagogy to support epistemic agency and collaborative contribution in science classes: A case study in New Zealand schools.
 In ESERA'19.
 Bologna, Italy.

 Taylor, S. (2019).
 Perspectives in 21st Century science learning: science classes as knowledge-building communities.
 In Science Seminar 2019: Perspectives in the 21st Century.
 Hamilton, New Zealand.

 Taylor, S. (2019).
 Knowledge building as a future focus pedagogy in science classes.
 In NZARE Science Education SIG special one0-day research seminar.
 Auckland, New Zealand.

 Taylor, S. (2018).
 Knowledge building.
 New Zealand Science Teacher, 28-32.